GorbulasDev/learnelectra/docs/electrapay_support.md

 ## FAQ - Frequently Asked Questions

 ### Are Atomic Swaps supported?
-At this time, no. We are anticipating a "second" phase for ElectraPay where this feature will be heavily looked at.
+Currently, no. We are anticipating a "second" phase for ElectraPay where this feature will be heavily looked at.

 ### What Coins / Tokens will be supported?
 Here is a list of current supported coins for ElectraPay: